murilloo/devops-nginx-consul-docker-pipeline/README.md

 ## Goals
 - To have an API Gateway running over Nginx in a single server with Docker
-- To dinamically provides HTTP entry points to backend services running over Docker and using Consul as Service Discovery
+- To dinamically provides HTTP entry points to backend services to Nginx running over Docker and using Consul as Service Discovery